Liturgical-Calendar/LiturgicalCalendarAPI/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 *(please make a summary of the changes in this PR, if not already clearly indicated in the commit message)*

 # Mentions of persons or teams responsible for reviewing proposed changes
-*(if there is more than one person to be credited for this change, or to get the attention of a reviewer, mention them using the [at] character )*
+*(if there is more than one person to be credited for this change, or to get the attention of a reviewer, mention them using the @ character followed by their username)*